LawleyFall2017/230-fall2017/weekly_materials/week11/mag-poetry1.md

 ## Understanding the Page Structure and CSS
 Some things to note about the code:

-1. The `#container` div, which will hold all of the app content, is set to 815px in width, and is centered on the page.
-It will be a little over 480-pixels high because of the elements inside it.
-It is also set to position: relative, but without any top or left offsets--so there is no change to the element's default position on the page.
-This is important, because when we use absolute positioning on elements within it, their position will be calculated based on the *nearest positioned ancestor*--which defaults to the body if no other element uses positioning.
-By assigning `position: relative` to the container, it replaces body as the context for positioning.
+1. The `#container` div, which will hold all of the app content, is set to 815px in width, and is centered on the page using `margin: 0 auto`.
+It also has a `position: relative` rule.
+This is important, because when we use absolute positioning for the word tiles, the position will be calculated based on the *nearest positioned ancestor*.
+If no other element uses positioning, that will default to the body element.
+By assigning `position: relative` to the `#container` div, it becomes the nearest positioned ancester.
+But because we don't actually want to shift the location of the container (beyond centering it on the page), we haven't specified a top or left offsets, and there is no change to the its default position on the page.

 1. Note that the words are currently stacked on top of each other.
-This is because the class specifies `position: absolute`, but does not include `top` and `left` offsets--as a result, they're all positioned at "0,0" - the top-left of #container div, which, as noted above, is the *nearest positioned ancestor*.
+This is because the `.word` class specifies `position: absolute`, but does not include `top` or `left` offsets--as a result, they're all positioned at "0,0" - which is the top left corner of their nearest positioned ancestor (the #container div).

 1. The `#fridge` element has a fixed width and height of 640x480px and is floated left.
 This is where the user will place their magnets.

 1. the `#sidebar` element has a fixed width and height of 160x480px and is floated right.
 This is where the title "tiles" are placed.

-If you'd like, you can modify the colors specified in the CSS to something you find more appealing - either now or when you have completed the exercise.

 ## Modifying the Content
 1. Currently  `#title4` and `#title5` read "Ace" and "Coder".
 Change these to your name.

-1. If necessary, modify the position and rotation and font-size of these tiles to keep the layout looking nice.
+1. If necessary, modify the position, rotation, and/or font-size of the name tiles to keep them contained within the sidebar.

 1. If you want to, you can change some words in the word list.
 (For some ideas, try https://magneticpoetry.com; they provide a word list pdf for all of their sets.) *If you do this, make sure you modify your code for the starting poem to use words that are in your list.
 You should also remove any phrases or any words with punctuation.*